Mission & values

 For investors

-We are not raising broadly.
-But we are open to conversations with people who understand education and want to back something with real intellectual grounding.
+We are open to conversations with people who understand education and want to back something with real intellectual grounding.

 Join the team